Suspect with ‘multiple warrants’ barricaded inside Schenectady house

+Schenectady Police Department confirmed the suspect has multiple warrants out for their arrest.

-An section of Brandywine Avenue around the 500 block has been closed off.
+An section of Brandywine Avenue around the 500 block was been closed off for several hours.

 Officers have also confirmed the incident is not connected to the stabbing which took place on Albany Street early this morning.